 ‘If you’re not 5 minutes early, you’re late’

 The Military isn’t a school camp.
 It’s an organisation that is run by highly experienced professionals across many disciplines and is there to protect our country.
 It’s serious and should be treated as such.
 Being on time shows that you take your position in the Military seriously and that you can be relied upon to do your job well.

 The Military is known for being strict, regimental and having a high expectation on people with regards to punctuality.
 Being punctual is proof that you can manage your time well.
 Being on time shows that you value the time of others which is crucial in any workplace or training facility.

 Remember why you decided to join the Military and what you want to get out of it.
 If you’re there because you like structure, fitness and discipline and hope for a long lasting career, then it’s important to work hard to change your habits so you can adhere to these elements of Military life.

-If you'd like some help in improving your time management and punctuality, get in contact with our expert coaching team here who can work with you to improve all facets of your Military preparation.
+If you'd like some help in improving your time management and punctuality, get in contact with our expert coaching team and book in a call for your 2 Week Trial and we'll help you to improve all facets of your Military preparation.

 We work with some of the best service providers for ADF and Police applicants.